kevin-hu-math/kevin-hu-math.github.io/README.md

 </p>

 <p>
 My research interests lie at the intersection of probability theory and mathematical physics.
-My doctoral work focused on understanding propagation of chaos and long-time dynamics of sparsely interacting particle systems.
+In my thesis, I studied propagation of chaos and the long-time behavior of sparsely interacting particle systems.
 A short general audience talk about my research can be found <a href = "https://www.youtube.com/watch?v=i2yfnAhQmWA">here</a>.
 </p>

 <p>